-As a measure, we will ask whether the reviewer recommends that the author of the manuscript should be given the opportunity to publish with the RR:C19 Journal.
-Our aim is for very positively reviewed preprints to be given the option of having their manuscript published in RR:C19, if the authors have not been offered publication elsewhere.
-[Note: the reviews that will be published are a separate activity from the publishing of selected preprints!]
+As a measure, we will ask whether the reviewer recommends that the author of the manuscript should be given the opportunity to publish.
+Our aim is to gage very positively reviewed preprints.
 With that in mind, reviewers are asked to make a recommendation on the preprint:

 Accept: Accept manuscript without modification.